-#BLMKidnapping Video, Arrest News Surges On Twitter With ‘Black Lives Matter’ Terminology Backlash: Here’s What Happened [Graphic Videos]
+#BLMKidnapping Video, Arrest News Surges On Twitter With ‘Black Lives Matter’ Terminology Backlash: Here’s What Happened

 Warning: Graphic videos appearing in this article are disturbing.

 As reported by the Daily Mail, those torturing the victim were apparently texting his parents throughout the ordeal.
-The victim reportedly attended school with one of those who assaulted him, and therefore may have trusted them enough to accompany them to Chicago.
+The victim reportedly attended school with one of those who assaulted him and therefore may have trusted them enough to accompany them to Chicago.
 One video of the torture displayed his hair and scalp being cut, whereas another video shows the victim being forced to drink from a toilet.

 This is Clearly A HATE CRIME????Arrested In Chicago After 24-Hour Kidnapping Prison Goes Viral [Graphic Video] WatchVID https://t.co/DgMqLoxKdb